 When are Pell Checks ready?
 First, federal funds must be ordered once Student Aid Reports have been processed and the U.S. Department of Education provides authorization.
 Usually the initial disbursement is 6-8 weeks after the drop/add period.
 Subsequent disbursements are made periodically throughout the term.

 When can students obtain books?
-Textbooks and supplies can be charged to the student's financial aid award beginning on the second day of classes and continuing through the drop/add period, once the student has obtained at least one instructor's signature verifying class attendance.
+Textbooks and supplies can be charged to the student's financial aid award beginning on the second day of classes and continuing through the drop/add period.